metrorailings/OwlBlog/content/posts/2021-wild-card-insights.md

 Micah Parsons has damn well near impacted every single play he's been on the field.
 Amazing.

 Cowboys now resorting to the hurry-up offense to matriculate the ball downfield.
 It's working tremendously.
 Credit to Kellen Moore for the adjustment here.

+DeMeco Ryans throwing blitzes at Dak Prescott says all that needs to be said about what they thought about Dak Prescott.
+The 49ers aren't a team taken to blitzing either, but against Dak, San Francisco wanted to turn the heat up on Dak, knowing he wouldn't be able to respond in kind.